 Councilmember Babick stated he would like to get the results of the study about the potential uses of the land prior to signing a contract that would include the Creek Course because the City would not see any benefit to the Creek Course until the spring time anyway.
 Councilmember Sutter asked if it might be beneficial to use sod rather than sprigs since the sod would allow the course to open quicker and begin to see revenue.
 Scott Carrier agreed and replied that after the planing occurred, a decision would have to be made in that regard.
-With regard to delaying action on the contract, Erin Rinehardt explained that the City would spend the same amount of funds in November and December regardless of the decision; and aside from maintenance no additional work would be conducted on the Creek Course until the spring.
+With regard to delaying action on the contract, Erin Rinehart explained that the City would spend the same amount of funds in November and December to maintain both courses regardless of the decision; and aside from maintenance no additional work would be conducted on the Creek Course until the spring.
 Discussion was held about getting bids for the bunker repairs; Meredith Ladd advised that it could be bid as a requirements contract up to a certain amount and the City could ask for less even after the contract is awarded.
 Councilmember Babick spoke strongly in favor of waiting to take action on the contract until the land use study was received and considered.
 He also felt staff should proceed with obtaining any needed quotes and bids.
 Councilmember Blanscet stated he would like to understand 'flood mitigation' options and possibly cost.
-A consensus was reached that the contract item would be placed on the January 5, 2016 agenda for consideration and staff would proceed with getting quotes and bids; and would include a quote for reduction of bunkers.
-Staff would also provide required budget amendment financial information.
+A consensus was reached that staff would proceed with quotes for repair of both courses with a contract item placed on the January 5, 2016 agenda for consideration; and would include a quote for reduction Staff would also provide required budget amendment financial information.
 Discussion was held about the possibility of a golf committee and the general consensus was that a committee was not needed.